Trevor Immelman

 Trevor John Immelman (born 16 December 1979) is a South African retired professional golfer and television commentator who has played on the PGA Tour, European Tour and Sunshine Tour.
 He won his sole major championship at the 2008 Masters Tournament.

-Early years
+He is the chairman of the Official World Golf Ranking board.

+Early life and amateur career

 Immelman was born in Cape Town, South Africa.
-Born into a golfing family.
+He was born into a golfing family.
 His father, Johan, is the former commissioner of the Sunshine Tour in South Africa, while his older brother Mark is a broadcaster, teaching pro, and collegiate golf coach.
 He also has an older sister by the name of Michelle Greeff.
 Trevor took up golf at the age of five.
 He attended Hottentots Holland High School.

-He won the U.S. Amateur Public Links in 1998.
+Immelman had much success as amateur.
+He won the South African Amateur Championship in 1997.
+In 1998, he finished runner-up at the New Zealand Amateur.
+He also won the U.S. Amateur Public Links in 1998.

-Professional golf career
+Professional career

-Immelman turned professional in 1999.
-In 2000 he played mainly on the second tier professional tour in Europe, the Challenge Tour, and finished tenth on the Order of Merit.
+In 1999, Immelman turned professional.
+In 2000, he played mainly on the second tier professional tour in Europe, the Challenge Tour, and finished tenth on the Order of Merit.
 He became a full member of the European Tour in 2001 and has made the top twenty of the Order of Merit three times.
-He has four wins on the European Tour, and in 2004 became the first man to successfully defend the South African Open title since Gary Player in the 1970s.
+He has four wins on the European Tour and in 2004 became the first man to successfully defend the South African Open title since Gary Player in the 1970s.

-In 2003 Immelman won the WGC-World Cup for South Africa in partnership with Rory Sabbatini.
+In 2003, Immelman won the WGC-World Cup for South Africa in partnership with Rory Sabbatini.
 In 2005 he was a member of the losing International Team at the Presidents Cup.
-He has been playing with increasing frequency on the PGA Tour after receiving a 2-year PGA Tour exemption for 2006 and 2007 on account of this Presidents Cup appearance.
+He played with increasing frequency on the PGA Tour after receiving a 2-year PGA Tour exemption for 2006 and 2007 on account of this Presidents Cup appearance.
 In 2006 Immelman won his first PGA Tour event at the Cialis Western Open, a result that moved him into the top 15 in the Official World Golf Rankings.
 He won the Sunshine Tour Order of Merit in 2002/03.

 Immelman withdrew from the 2006 Open Championship to be present for the birth of his first child.
-He finished 2006 in the top 10 of the PGA Tour money list and was named Rookie of the Year.
+He finished 2006 in the top 10 of the PGA Tour money list, was named Rookie of the Year, and reached a career-high world ranking of twelfth.
 In September 2007, Trevor Immelman was picked by Gary Player to participate in the 7th Presidents Cup held at the Royal Montreal Golf Club, Canada.
 The International team lost 14.5 to the US team's 19.5.